Institute of Technology, Guru Ghasidas University: Academics

 The academic year is organised around the semester.
 The examination procedure consists of two class test, one mid-semester and an end-semester.
 IT-GGU follows a 10-point CGPA scale.
 According to decision of academic council of university, student are able to see the checked answer sheets of the main exam.

 IT-GGV offers Bachelor of Technology (BTech) in various fields.
 The courses are based on a four-year, eight-semesters schedule.
 The first year of the curriculum has common courses from various departments.
 At the end of the first year, an option to change departments is given to students on the basis of their performance in the first two semesters.

 The admission to these programs is done through national level Joint Entrance Examination (Main).

 IT-GGV also offers Master of Technology (MTech) in various fields.
 The admission to these programs are carried out mainly based on Graduate Aptitude Test in Engineering (GATE).
 The institute also offers a PhD degrees.

-The institute have eight departments that are Computer Science and Engineering, Information Technology, Industrial and Production Engineering, Electronics and Communication Engineering, Mechanical Engineering, Chemical Engineering, and Civil Engineering.
+The institute have eight departments that are Computer Science and Engineering, Information Technology, Artificial intelligence and Data science, Industrial and Production Engineering, Electronics and Communication Engineering, Mechanical Engineering, Chemical Engineering, and Civil Engineering.